-Extensive efforts have been made to monitor and survey the dugong population of the GBR, the most recent surveys of the northern GBR (Marsh et al, 2020) and the southern GBR (Sobtzick et al, 2017) estimate dugong densities at a grid size of 1km2, and categorise them as; low, medium, high, and very high.
+Extensive efforts have been made to monitor and survey the dugong population of the GBR, the most recent surveys of the northern GBR (Marsh et al, 2020) and the southern GBR (Cleguer et al, 2023) estimate dugong densities at a grid size of 1km2, and categorise them as; low, medium, high, and very high.
 These density categories have been used in this project, with the exception of high and very high, which were pooled together for the "high" category.
+The most recent surveys were given the highest weighting, however previous surveys were considered and informed the categorisation of biologically important areas.